dx14/Cell-Society/DESIGN.md

  - editXMLPreset()
 	 - edits XML preset to fit with particular simulation game
 	 - returns new XML to setupXML()

+####Interface Class
+Creates interface that asks player to select simulation type and input grid size
+ - initializeInt()
+ 	- initializes a scene that asks for simulation type and grid size
+ 	- sets user inputs as variables
+ 	- returns scene

+####Parameters Class
+Creates second interface that asks for player to input certain parameters.
+ - initializePara()
+ 	- initializes a scene that asks for other parameters specific to simulation type
+ 	- sets user inputs as variables
+ 	- returns scene

 ####Simulation Class (Superclass):
 Superclass of all simulation games.
 Each different type of simulation game is a subclass of this superclass.
 Includes all functions all simulation games implement in the same way, including init(), and step().
 Also includes abstract functions that all simulation games have, but implement differently.